SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In JS, the default parameter will take on the default value if undefined is passed as an argument, but not if null is passed. the general syntax is `paramname = defaultval` (within the parameter list) Python, JS, SCSS/Sass @mixin, @function have default parameters TODO Check other languages

+#### Optional

+In most languages, callable units must be recieve the exact amount of arguments specified as parameters, unless things like the splat operator or default parameters are used.
+JS does not require the same number of arguments as parameters, it will assign unpassed parameters `undefined`, and put all arguments into the array-like `arguments`, allowing for retrieval of extra arguments.
+TS moves JS in line with other programming languages, requiring arguments for parameters by default, and only accepting the not-passing of arguments if the parameter is optional.
+Optional parameters are marked with a ? after the name, which changes their type to be whatever | undefined

 #### evaluation strategy